Metabolic Bone Disease & Osteoporosis

 - Genetic diseases associated with fractures

-The diagnosis of these bone conditions may include a bone density scan — a safe, painless x-ray technique that compares your bone density to the peak bone density that someone of your same gender and ethnicity should have reached at 20 to 25 years of age.
+The diagnosis of these bone conditions may include a bone density scan — a safe, painless x-ray technique that compares your bone density to that of a healthy person of your same gender and ethnicity.

-In addition, our physicians may also perform genetic evaluations for patients suspected of having a genetic disease associated with fractures.
+In addition, our providers may also perform genetic evaluations for patients suspected of having a genetic disease associated with fractures.

 There are many drug treatments for osteoporosis.
 These include bisphosphonate drugs such as Fosamax (alendronate), Actonel (risedronate), and the monthly drug Boniva (ibandronate).
 These drugs help slow or stop bone loss.
 Another treatment option is Forteo (teriparatide), an injectable synthetic version of parathyroid hormone, a naturally occurring hormone that helps regulate calcium.
 This treatment helps build new bone.